sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-05-15-Testing-with-Reflections.md

 a [`Method`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/reflect/Method.html) object is returned.

-We then override the access permissions for this particular reference to the `generateSocialSecurityNumber()` method by calling `Method.setAccessible()` with the flag set to `true`.
+We then override the access permissions for this reference to the `generateSocialSecurityNumber()` method by calling `Method.setAccessible()` with the flag set to `true`.
 This will tell Java to skip any access checks when the method is called via this particular `Method` object.

 We can now use `Method.invoke()` to call the method.
 Because `generateSocialSecurityNumber()` is an instance method (i.e. not static), it needs an instance of its declaring class in order to be called, just like how we regularly call